haoran119/c-cpp/学习笔记之C-C++/README.md

     ```
 	* Another way of saying this is that constness is not transitive.
 It is possible for a const member function to change the value of mutable members and the value of objects accessed through non-const pointers.
 It is the job of the class to ensure such mutation is done only when it makes sense according to the semantics (invariants) it offers to its users.
 	* See also: [Pimpl](https://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines#Ri-pimpl)
+	* `Enforcement`
+		* Flag a member function that is not marked const, but that does not perform a non-const operation on any member variable.

 #### [Storage Classes](https://www.tutorialspoint.com/cplusplus/cpp_storage_classes.htm)